-Title and Commencement -These Regulations shall be called the University of Mysore regulations for Flexible Choice Based Credit System (CBCS) and Continuous Assessment Grading Pattern (CAGP) exclusively for Postgraduate Degree Programs of those Departments of University of Mysore which have opted to offer Master's courses under this scheme.
-These Regulations shall come into force from the academic year 2017-2018.
+- 1. Title and Commencement These Regulations shall be called the University of Mysore regulations for Flexible Choice Based Credit System (CBCS) and Continuous Assessment Grading Pattern (CAGP) exclusively for Postgraduate Degree Programs of those Departments of University of Mysore which have opted to offer Master's courses under this scheme.
+These Regulations shall come into force from the academic year 2017-2018. - 2.
+Programs offered The Master's Courses approved by the Academic Council on the suggestion of various Department Councils from time to time.